 The Department of Physics and Physical Science does not offer a graduate degree.
 The courses that are offered are requirements or electives in other graduate degree programs.

-Physics and Physical Science is part of the Master of Science in Education Degree in Science Teaching.
+Physics and Physical Science is part of the Master of Science in Education Degree in Science Education.

 Courses with the prefix PHYS are offered by the department.
-They are listed beginning on page 93.